KwesiNavilot/rmi-auction-system/README.md

 There is also a Server that should deal with requests from both Seller and Buyer maintaining the appropriate details of items, auctions, sellers and buyers.

+# Current Implementation
+The implementation covers all of the requirements that were specified in the assignment document.
+There is a server that lets the users create auction items, view auctions and make bids.
+The server also notifies bidders when they are outbid or the auction closes, maintains historical records, has the ability save and load its state from file storage.
+There are two client implementations for Seller and Buyer.
+The auction system is thread safe to the best of my understanding.

+## The Serverside
+The auction’s serverside contains an IAuctionServer interface that extends Remote, an enum ErrorCodes containing error/success codes and four classes.
+- **AuctionServerImpl** implements the core functionality of the server.
+- **AuctionItem** represents auction listings, maintains a list of bids and observers for that item and contains some bidding logic.
+- **Bid** a data model with no logic besides the overloaded toString() method.
+- **AuctionServlet** runs the whole thing, manages standard IO and loading/saving auction state

+## The Clientside